 Videos have the best engagement and conversion rates on social media or landing pages.

-If you are concerned about the size and loading time of your email, you can create the impression of a video by using an image with a Play button.
+If you’re concerned about the video not being played by the email client (because a lot of them don’t support embedded videos), you can create the impression of a video by using an image with a Play button as Basecamp does below.

 Note that it’s just an image.
 Clicking on the play button will take you to their landing page having the actual video.